 Dental bridges can be used when there are two healthy teeth available to serve as anchors.
 The downside of this option is that it is necessary to permanently alter the two healthy teeth that will be serving as anchors.
 We need to reduce the two healthy teeth in order to fit the bridge, which consists of two crowns with the false tooth between.
 If at all possible, we always recommend protecting your natural teeth.

 Partial and full dentures are another option available when replacing teeth.
 They can be attached using clasps, with over the counter adhesive, through suction or with implants.
 Using clasps, adhesive or suction, are possibilities, but will be an adjustment.
 The patient needs to be always conscious of their device and the fear of the device becoming loose.
 Clasps have the added possibility of damaging neighboring teeth with wear.
 Only dental implants allow the device to be retained firmly in place.

 At South Valley Oral and Facial Surgery, Dr. McMurray can evaluate your teeth and overall oral health, he may make various recommendations based on your bone mass.
 Among your options, Dr. McMurray can show you how dental implants are the only restorative tooth replacement that provides the level of comfort, strength, and durability of your natural teeth.

-For more information on tooth implants, and implant retained bridges and dentures, contact our Oral Surgeon, Joseph C. McMurray, DMD, MBA Inc. His staff are here to assist you.
+For more information on the history of dental implants, or to find out more about what they are, contact our Oral Surgeon, Joseph C. McMurray, DMD, MBA Inc. His staff are here to assist you.